Payment Options and Insurance

 We accept payment for our services from most of the major insurance carriers.
 For your convenience we also accept Visa, MasterCard, personal checks, and cash.
 We can implement a payment schedule to meet your needs.

-If you are a new patient, please print and fill out this form and bring it with you to your first appointment.
+For new patients please print and fill out this form and bring it to our next appointment.

 We thought that in this era of public concern and media coverage about the hazards of infectious diseases, such as hepatitis B and acquired immunodeficiency syndrome (AIDS), you should be informed that we use numerous infection-control procedures to prevent disease transmission in our practice.